OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Key Features of PMVVY

-PMVVY vs SCSS: Which Is Better?
+PMVVY vs SCSS: A Detailed Comparison

-Premature Exit and Loan Facility
+Premature Exit and the Loan Facility

-PMVVY allows premature exit after 3 years of policy commencement, but with a penalty of 2% of the purchase price.
-This means on a Rs 15 lakh investment, the premature exit penalty is Rs 30,000.
-The exit is allowed under special circumstances such as critical illness of the policyholder or spouse requiring treatment that is expensive.
-Additionally, after completing 3 policy years, the policyholder can avail a loan of up to 75% of the purchase price.
-The interest charged on this loan is typically 2% above the pension rate.
-This loan facility provides liquidity without surrendering the policy.
+PMVVY allows premature exit after 3 years from policy commencement.
+However, a penalty of 2% of the purchase price applies.
+On a Rs 15 lakh investment, the premature exit penalty is Rs 30,000.
+Premature exit is permitted under specific circumstances such as critical illness of the policyholder or their spouse requiring expensive treatment.
+After completing 3 policy years, the policyholder can also avail a loan of up to 75% of the purchase price — on a Rs 15 lakh policy, this means up to Rs 11.25 lakh in loan availability.

-Tax Implications of PMVVY
+Tax Implications of PMVVY Pension

 Frequently Asked Questions